Welcome, Volunteers.

 If not supportive:

-Thanks, have a nice day.
-(It’s okay to give your opinion politely, but if you get into a discussion, it will distract you from getting signatures from other people.)
+Okay, thanks, have a nice day.
+(Avoid getting into a discussion, it will distract you from getting signatures from other people.)